Mharbulous/Paginator/docs/tutorial.md

 ## The Idea: Visual Pages on Screen

 Imagine you're working with a stack of physical paper.
-Each sheet has a specific size (like 8.5 inches by 11 inches) and margins around the edge where you don't usually put text.
+Each sheet has a specific size (like 8.5 inches by 11 inches) and page-insets around the edge where you don't usually put text.
 Even before you write anything, you have these distinct, separate pages.

 The **Paper Card Model** is how our app creates this visual experience online.
 Instead of one long scrolling background in the Paper Layer, we place individual visual representations of pages, like a stack of blank sheets laid out vertically.